k-yomo/terraform-provider-algolia/docs/resources/synonyms.md

 subcategory: ""
 description: |-
   A configuration for synonyms.
 To get more information about synonyms, see the Official Documentation https://www.algolia.com/doc/guides/managing-results/optimize-search-results/adding-synonyms/.
+  ※ It replaces any existing synonyms set for the index.
+So you can't have multiple algolia_synonyms resources for the same index.
 ---

 # algolia_synonyms (Resource)

 A configuration for synonyms.
 To get more information about synonyms, see the [Official Documentation](https://www.algolia.com/doc/guides/managing-results/optimize-search-results/adding-synonyms/).

+※ **It replaces any existing synonyms set for the index.** So you can't have multiple `algolia_synonyms` resources for the same index.